Notification types

 Yes.
 Notifications can be sent to private channels or direct messages, not just public channels.

 Private channel routing is useful for confidential projects where updates should not be visible to the entire workspace.
 Financial notifications might go to a private #finances channel that only leadership can see.
 Client-specific channels might be private to prevent cross-client visibility.
+For agencies that handle multiple competing clients in the same industry, private channels prevent any chance of cross-client information leaking through notifications.

 Direct message routing is useful for solo freelancers who do not have team channels, or for notifications that are only relevant to one person (like a team member's own task completions).
+A freelancer working alone can route all Plutio notifications to their personal DM, creating a private feed of business activity that does not clutter any shared channels.

 To send notifications to a private channel, you must first add the Plutio app to that channel.
 In Slack, open the private channel and type /invite @Plutio.
 The channel then appears as an option when configuring notification routing in Plutio.